 I do also keep a cooler on hand (in this I'm not particular about brand).
 I don't shave my horses in the winter, so I don't need it to keep them warm, but it can be incredibly helpful if I have to bathe a horse during the colder months (I do have a palomino and a grey after all) or to speed up the drying time if the horses get rained on and need to be dry to put tack or a blanket on.

 Is there anything you would add to this list?
 Perhaps you like another product better.
-Share below.
+Share your winter tack tips in the comments below!

 Hugs and Happy Riding!